Articles, blogs, whitepapers, webinars, and other resources to Learn In-demand IT Skills

 Azure tends to be more popular with healthcare providers.
 The demand for telehealth services is skyrocketing.
 In the first two weeks after the federal government relaxed restrictions on remote medical interactions, the number of telehealth appointments increased tenfold.
 As the pandemic continues and remote medical visits become more common, it will be difficult—and likely, impossible—to turn this avenue off once the pandemic ends.
 Although in-person visits will certainly experience a resurgence, remote healthcare is here to stay, and grabbing market share at an early stage is critical for long-term growth in this profitable arena.

 Speaking of early stages, although AWS tends to attract just over half of beginning cloud users, Azure isn’t far behind.
-Fully 41 percent of the market share in this burgeoning demographic belongs to Microsoft.
+Fully 41% of the market share in this burgeoning demographic belongs to Microsoft.

-Not satisfied with second place, Azure is aggressively evolving in an effort to overtake AWS and dominate the world market.
+Not satisfied with second place, Azure is aggressively evolving to overtake AWS and dominate the world market.
 Microsoft CEO Satya Nadella recently summarized these efforts with an interim update on Azure's growth, stating,

 "We have seen two years' worth of digital transformation in two months.
 From remote teamwork and to sales and customer service to critical cloud infrastructure and security, we are working alongside customers every day to help them stay open for business in a world of remote everything.”